Absence seizures are characterized by transient, unexpected losses in consciousness. This condition affects children more than adults.

 How do you prevent absence seizures?

-One of the most effective strategies to treat absence seizures is to take your medications exactly as advised by your doctor.
+One of the most effective strategies to treat is to take your medications exactly as advised by your doctor.
 However, you can make some lifestyle adjustments to help prevent absence seizures.
 These are some of them:

 - Each night, get plenty of rest.